Prusa CORE One+ CoreXY 3D Printer With Active Chamber Temp Control

 The Prusa CORE One+ offers USB, Ethernet, and a removable Wi-Fi module for flexible connectivity.
 An NFC receiver enables quick Wi-Fi setup via the Prusa App.
 It supports both PrusaLink for local printing and PrusaConnect for cloud management.

-Prusa Core One 3D printer with phone showing successful Wi-Fi setup, highlighting tech connectivity.
+Prusa Core One 3D printer setup with a smartphone showing successful WiFi connection, black printer casing visible.

 The Prusa CORE One+ supports remote monitoring with an optional $40 USB-C camera that mounts inside the enclosure and connects to the mainboard.
 The Prusa App allows mobile control, job uploads from Printables.com, status checks, and completion alerts.
 For offline use, the Wi-Fi module can be removed, with full functionality maintained via USB, including firmware updates.